 Treatment options for cat breast cancer

 This form of chemical treatment is an option to treat feline mammary cancer.
 Clinical trials into the use of various drugs to determine which combinations and doses of medication are ongoing.
+Chemotherapy is often used in addition to surgery, or when the cancer has progressed too much for surgery

 This type of radiation treatment is not usually suggested as there is no reported evidence that it improves a cat’s quality of life.